cefriel/chimera-tutorial/README.md

 docker run -p 8888:8888 cefriel/chimera:tutorial
 ```
 2. Follow the instructions in the [_Try it_ section](#try-it) to invoke the endpoints: (i) import the Postman collection, or (ii) run the `tutorial.sh` script with one of the following arguments: `lift`, `liftConstruct`, `roundtrip`, `roundtripAdd`, `roundtripInference`, `roundtripTemplate`.
 Each argument refers to one of the routes presented in section [Tutorial Routes](#Tutorial-Routes).
+When using the included Postman collection remember to set the Body for each request to the file [sample-gtfs-feed.zip](./inbox/sample-gtfs-feed.zip)

 ## Chimera Route Components